runarriot/automatic-photo-frame/README.md

 - working schedule on/off in speciied time
 - option: enable screen only when somebody is at home - query wifi network if phone is connected.

+## Requirements
+- linux (raspbian, ubuntu ... )
+- exiftool
+- python & pip install pyTelegramBotAPI
+- feh & xserver - option is fbi (framebuffer image viewer - but X session has more features for future use.. )

+## Configuration
+- edit config.json and change telegram bot token